BedStory Mattress Review (2025)

 Apart from its naturally breathable layer of coils, this mattress doesn’t seem to incorporate any cooling technologies for a more comfortable sleep.
 The company describes the mattress’s top cover as being breathable, but the law label says the cover is 100% polyester—a material that’s known to trap heat.

-In comparison, Canadian-made brand Juno is priced slightly higher at $499 for a queen size, but it comes with greater edge support, a 120-night sleep trial, and a free bedding bundle.
-The company is also rated “A+” on Better Business Bureau and “Excellent” on Trustpilot.
+In comparison, Canadian-made brand Juno is priced slightly higher at $499 for a queen size.
+It comes with greater edge support, a 120-night sleep trial, a 15-year warranty, and a free bedding bundle.
+The brand’s parent company, GoodMorning.com, is also rated “A+” on Better Business Bureau and “Excellent” on Trustpilot.

 Ideal For: Side Sleepers, Back Sleepers, Stomach Sleepers